This image shows the Rover with the rock Yogi.

 Image from: JPL/NASA

 Yogi was the second rock to be explored by the Rover.
-It was about 1 meter tall.
-Are you taller than the Yogi rock on Mars?
+It was a rock about 1 meter tall, and was about 5 meters northwest of the Mars Pathfinder lander.

 Shop Windows to the Universe Science Store!

 Learn about Earth and space science, and have fun while doing it!
 The games